Lightning-AI/pytorch-lightning/docs/source-app/levels/intermediate/index.rst

    :tag: intermediate

 .. displayitem::
-   :header: Level 5: Run LightningWorks in parallel
+   :header: Level 5: Run a LightningWork in parallel
    :description: Learn when to run LightningWorks in parallel (asynchroneous).
    :button_link: run_lightning_work_in_parallel.html
    :col_css: col-md-6